nadezhdavlasenko/multiplymatrix/README.md

 SUMMARY:

 3d algorithm is the most efficient for small matrices, but 2nd for bigger ones.
-As parallelism overhead increase with growing of matrix size.
+As parallelism overhead increases during the growing of a matrix size.